561-221-7474

 • Pain and suffering, mental or emotional distress, loss of enjoyment of life.

 What damages you are entitled to recover following a Home Depot accident, and how much, is determined on a case by case basis.
-Give us a call at 561-221-7474 for a free case evaluation with appraisal of your damages case.
+Give our Florida Home Depot Accident Lawyer a call at 561-221-7474 for a free case evaluation with appraisal of your damages case.

 One of the most important limitations on a personal injury accident in Florida caused by falling merchandise at Home Depot is the Statute of Limitations.
 For Home Depot accidents that occurred in Florida before March 24, 2023, the time period to file your case in Court is 4 years.
 However, for all Home Depot accidents that occurred in Florida on or after March 24, 2023, the time period to file your case in Court is 2.
 The change in the Statute of Limitations is due to Tort Reform legislation signed by Gov DeSantis on March 24, 2023.